scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/guides/costs/scenarios.rst

 The `estimate for this On Demand workload on DynamoDB <https://calculator.scylladb.com/?pricing=demand&storageGB=512&itemSizeB=1024&tableClass=standard&baselineReads=410000&baselineWrites=380000&peakReads=1000000&peakWrites=800000&peakDurationReads=1&peakDurationWrites=3&reserved=0&readConst=100&overprovisioned=0>`_ is around **$853,312/month** in On Demand mode.

-A ScyllaDB `cluster configuration with 3 nodes of i4i.8xlarge <https://www.scylladb.com/product/scylla-cloud/get-pricing/?reads=400000&writes=400000&itemSize=1&storage=1&cloudProvider=AWS>`_, would cost around **$19,422/month**.
-This cluster could sustain up 936,000 ops/sec with peaks up to 1,440,000 ops/sec with a significant cost reduction.

 .. note::
     Estimating costs is hard.
 The flexibility of On Demand mode is great, but you pay a premium for this.
 This is because On Demand mode charges per request... and if you're not careful, you will pay excessive costs for your workload.